Guidance for Industry and FDA Staff: A Pilot Program to Evaluate a Proposed Globally Harmonized Alternative for Premarket Procedures

 This document supersedes “A Pilot Program to Evaluate a Proposed Globally Harmonized Alternative for Premarket Procedures; Guidance for Industry and FDA Staff,” dated July 6, 2004.

 For questions regarding this guidance, contact Harry R. Sauberman, P.E. at (301) 443-8879 or by email email@example.com or Kenneth J. Cavanaugh Jr., Ph.D. at (301) 443-8517 x170 or by email firstname.lastname@example.org.

 Office of Device Evaluation

 Comments and suggestions may be submitted at any time for Agency consideration to the Division of Dockets Management, Food and Drug Administration, 5630 Fishers Lane, Room 1061, (HFA-305), Rockville, MD 20852.

 When submitting comments, please refer to Docket No. 01D-0281.
 Comments may not be acted upon by the Agency until the document is next revised or updated.

 Additional copies are available from the Internet.
-You may also send an e-mail request to email@example.com to receive an electronic copy of the guidance or send a fax request to 301-827-8149 to receive a hard copy.
-Please use the document number (1347) to identify the guidance you are requesting.
+You may also send an e-mail request to CDRH-Guidance@fda.hhs.gov to receive a copy of the guidance.
+Please use the document number 1347 to identify the guidance you are requesting.

 Guidance for Industry and FDA Staff